shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/endpoint/README.md

 ### 🎯 Objective

-Investigate a web application suspected of containing hidden resources within its directory structure.
+Investigate a web-based note-taking service that claims user notes are **only visible to the account owner**.

-The challenge description suggested that important information may exist in **undocumented endpoints that are not linked from the main interface**.
+The challenge required analyzing how the application retrieves user notes and determining whether access controls were properly enforced.

-The goal was to identify hidden resources by performing **web directory enumeration** against the target application.
+The goal was to determine whether **direct object references within the application could expose other users’ data**.

 ---